greeley

 The land is mostly flat with some rolling prairies and low hills in the west.

-The location was chosen to be helpful (beneficial) for farming.
+The location was chosen to be beneficial (helpful) for farming.
 Being close to the Cache la Poudre and South Platte rivers was necessary for irrigation and farming.
-The easy access (It was close) to the railroad also helped to get settlers into town and provided trade access (goods could come to town and be sent from town on the trains).
+The easy access (close) to the railroad also helped to get settlers into town and provided trade access (goods could come to town and be sent from town on the trains).

 Greeley was close to the train tracks.